MrLys/mord/README.md

-# This is a simple terminal based password manager.
+# Mord the password manager.
+This is a very simple password manager made as a fun side project.
+It is fittingly named after the petty, dimwitted and cruel turnkey from [A Song of Ice and Fire].

+[A Song of Ice and Fire]: http://gameofthrones.wikia.com/wiki/Mord

 ## Install
 Clone repository, navigate to project folder.
 Add this to your bashrc file.